-The key aim is to help organizations assess the likelihood and consequence of hazards that can arise from the deployment of SmartGrid systems.
+The key aim is to help organizations assess the likelihood and consequence of hazards that can arise from the integration of machine learning into wider applications.
 These include issues associated with testing and debugging, especially from the risk exposure associated with mass-market products.
-They also include the problems of network stability and the risks that arise from the potential loss of a distribution network if a grid collapsed.
-The specific focus must be on helping managers mitigate those risks by appropriate planning before a system goes live.
+The specific focus must be on helping managers mitigate those risks by appropriate planning before an ML system is operated outside of a test environment.

-You may choose to develop electronic tools that support the application of your technique using any programming methodology.
+You may choose to develop electronic tools that support the application of your risk assessment technique using any programming methodology.
 The implementation of the tool could rely on simple web pages generated using HTML, PHP or any other associated technology.
 Your design may be realized using conventional programming languages or you could simply rely on paper-based support.
 However, the marking scheme will take into account both the strengths of the design for the risk assessment technique and the effectiveness of an implementation in terms of the support that they offer to the potential end users.